ksu-is/Build-a-Personality-System/README.md

 The time spent on each question is also recorded in milliseconds.
 These are the variables ending in _E.
 This was calculated by taking the time when the button for the question was clicked minus the time of the most recent other button click.

-# some metadata collected from the questionaire
+# Some metadata collected from the questionaire
 - dateload    The timestamp when the survey was started.
 - screenw     The width the of user's screen in pixels
 - screenh     The height of the user's screen in pixels